developmentAC/grade_alert_rs/README.md

 student_repos/grade-book-student7/
 ```

-The `dirNames.txt` file may be used with the `bulkPusher.sh` script (explained below) for bulk pushing
-using `git`.
-We note that this file is especially useful since it only lists the successful copies
-of gradebook files into corresponding repositories.
-If an error occurred during copying, then the
-program would skip the repository and the `dirNames` would have no listing for the offending
-repository.
+The File `dirNames.txt` is created in the `0_out/` directory and is to be moved to the root directory
+where the `bulkPusher.sh` script is located so that this bash script can push each student repository to GitHub.
+This file contains the paths of the repositories to which we push.

 ### Pushing in Bulk

 Each student who has accepted the grade book "assignment" will have a repository that the instructor
 an access.
-Sadly, the [GitHub Assistant](http://https://classroom.github.com/assistant)
-(link: https://classroom.github.com/assistant) will not work to create repositories into which grades
-may be pushed.
-Instead, the instructor is to clone each of the grade book "assignment" repositories
-listed by GitHub Classroom and then copy the individual gradebook files into each repository.

-The creation of multiple gradebook repositories may be done by adding the `git clone` statements
-into a script file such as the included file, `repoBuilder.sh` and then running the script using,
-`sh repoBuilder.sh`.
-The user is advised to edit this script file as necessary -- there are two
-lines that have been added create a directory called `student_repos/` and then to copy in all
-repositories starting with `gradebook_` into the directory.

-Grade book repositories may now be pushed by the instructor using the below `bulkPusher.sh` script.
+Once the grade reports have been automaticall posted, the grade book repositories may now be pushed by the instructor using the below `bulkPusher.sh` script.

-After completing course grades save a copy of the spreadsheet as a CSV file.
-Grader-Alert may be
-executed with the CSV file as the parameter.
-The resulting files will have to be placed into the
-individual grade book repositories.

-To facilitate the pushing of all these repositories, the below script
-(located in `src/bulkPusher.sh`) may be be used.
-To execute this script in Linux and MacOS, use
-the command, `sh bulkPusher.sh` when the files have been copied into the grade book repositories.

 ```bash